 - Travis County.
 April 22: The Travis County Justice of the Peace Courts ordered that no judgment in an eviction case can be issued until a sworn affidavit or unsworn declaration under penalty of perjury is filed verifying that the property is not a “covered dwelling” under the CARES Act.

-Local policies governing timing of eviction notices and hearings:
+Local policies governing eviction notices and hearings:

 - Dallas County.